colingillette/reservation-system/README.md

 ## Reservation Creation Track

 This track will allow the user to create a new reservation.
+The procedure or procedures involved in each step will be listed in parentheses to the right of the item.

-### Create a Reservation
+### Create a Reservation (create_reservation)

 The user will get to a **Create Reservation** page, where they can first input the following information:
 * First Name